ivanpierre/lambda-ws-c/README.md

 But all that is implementation details :D

+As an issue. defining binding as a map doesn't guarantee order of bindings, as values can be any nodes.
+So it's probably better to define them as array or as list, so evaluation will be ordinated.

 ## An now what ?
 For any question or issue you can write to me on twitter @ivanpierre.
 It's currently a WIP.